-In order to prevent "air lock", an air release valve is built in the pump casing.
-The valve is similar to a ball check valve.
-When air goes through the valve, the ball stays at the bottom, but when the pumped water starts to flow, it closes the outlet by its buoyancy.
+Fitted into the pump casing to prevent the air lock.
+When air flows through the valve, the ball stays at the bottom, but when the pumped water starts to flow, the ball closes the outlet because of its buoyancy.

 The TOK guide rail fitting system connects the pump to and from the piping easily just by lowering and hoisting the pump, allowing easy maintenance and inspection without the need to enter the sump.